Sanada Nobuyuki: Siege of Osaka

-Yukimura escaped from Kudoyama and serve Toyotomi to take the fight against the Tokugawa.
-Accepting the truth, Nobuyuki couldn't spare Yukimura again and his brother was killed in battle.
+Yukimura escaped from Kudoyama and served Toyotomi to take the fight against the Tokugawa.
+Accepting the truth, Nobuyuki couldn't spare Sanada Yukimura again and his brother was killed in battle.

 After the Siege of Osaka, Tokugawa generally had a high regard of Nobuyuki.
-In 1622, he became the first lord of the Matsushiro clan and lived to 92 years of age.
+In 1622, he became the first lord of the Matsushiro Domain and lived to 92 years of age.